-My name is Jiya and I live in Hamilton Ontario in Ward 2 neighbourhood.
-I am emailing because I am outraged at the lack of response and accountability the city of Hamilton has shown when it comes to protecting our black and brown communities.
+My name is Jessica Fisher and I live in Hamilton, Ontario in Ward 3.
 Last week, black organizers released the following demands in light of police brutality happening in Canada and in the United States:

 A 2018 carding consultation in Hamilton highlighted that Black youth in Hamilton are being carded at their schools, in the streets, and being kicked out of Hamilton libraries without just cause by Hamilton police and security services.